w3c-fedid/FedCM/explainer.md

 // If successful, returns a Promise containing an IdentityCredential |cred| object.
 // The token for logging in is in cred.token. const cred = await navigator.credentials.get({
-  mediated: "optional", // "optional" is the default
+  mediation: "optional", // "optional" is the default
   federated: {
     providers: [{
       configURL: "https://idp.example/fedcm.json",
       clientId: "123",
-      nonce: "1234"
+      nonce: random()
     }]
   }
 });